ArseniiRudenko/unity_serialize_interface/README.md

-# unity serializable interface fields
+# unity serializable interface drawer
 Drawer class that allows to use interfaces as monobehaviour fileds in Unity and select implementation from inspector ui.

 ## How to use